navikt/nav-ekstern-api-dok/api-dok/teste-delegerbart-api/teste-delegerbart-api.md

 ### Step 1: Log into Altinn

-1. Navigate to the [Altinn Test Environment](https://tt02.altinn.no), or use an existing logged in session if you have one.
+1. Navigate to the [Altinn Test Environment](https://tt02.altinn.no), or use an existing logged-in session if you have one.
 2. Click **Logg inn**.
 3. Click **TestID på nivå høyt**.